Drake Landing Solar Community

 The Drake Landing Solar Community (DLSC) is a planned community in Okotoks, Alberta, Canada, equipped with a central solar heating system and other energy efficient technologies.
 This heating system is the first of its kind in North America, although much larger systems have been built in northern Europe.
 The 52 homes (few variation of size and style, with average above-grade floor area of 145m2) in the community are heated with a solar district heating system that is charged with heat originating from solar collectors on the garage roofs and is enabled for year-round heating by underground seasonal thermal energy storage (STES).

 The system was designed to model a way of addressing global warming and the burning of fossil fuels.
 The solar energy is captured by 800 solar thermal collectors located on the roofs of all 52 houses' garages.
 It is billed as the first solar powered subdivision in North America, although its electricity and transportation needs are provided by conventional sources.

 In 2012 the installation achieved a world record solar fraction of 97%; that is, providing that amount of the community's heating requirements with solar energy over a one-year time span.

-In 2015-2016 season the installation achieved a solar fraction of 100%.
+In 2015–2016 season the installation achieved a solar fraction of 100%.
 This was achieved by the borehole thermal storage system (BTES) finally reaching high temperature after years of charging, as well as improving control methods, operating pumps at lower speed most of the time, reducing extra energy need as well using weather forecasts to optimize transfer of heat between different storage tanks and loops.
 During some other years, auxiliary gas heaters are used for a small fraction of the year to provide heat to a district loop.
 The systems operate at coefficient of performance of 30.

+After nearly 17 years of continuous monitoring (far exceeding the initial 4-year test period), performance analysis and improvements, a significant body of knowledge and experience has been learned about this type of system for Canadian applications.